 Today we're going to talk about how to react to any dog, from the most obedient to the most poorly socialized, in an intelligent, preservative fashion.
 A lot of what we discuss here will appear to be common sense, but be sure to take it quite seriously.
 It could mean the difference between an injury and a dog marked for life as a 'problem dog', and a safe, happy interaction.

-We're going to review five different dog behaviors, how to correct them, and how to act appropriately when they happen.
+We're going to review five different dog behaviors and how to act appropriately when they happen.

 Most dogs you encounter, if feeling aggressive for whatever reason, will give a warning growl or a snarl.
 Aggression requires your respect.
 Avoid direct eye contact, and withdraw from the situation.
 Never, ever, under any circumstances, punish the dog.
 This reaction, no matter how mild, only worsens the issue, as it tells the dog that if he or she behaves this way, he or she will get attention.
 Whether or not that attention is good or bad is irrelevant to the dog.